tetracorp/task-force/docs/_posts/2023-10-22-combat-mechanics.md

 The range penalty for Accurifle means that it will often miss when used at the extent of its range, and the amount of damage it deals will almost never kill an enemy in one hit.

+Mines deal 8 damage, which is enough to kill any of the player's squad in one hit.